 "When you step up and call things out, that's what's going to make the difference," said Mitchell.

-Shari Okeke is creator of Mic Drop, an award-winning CBC podcast for teens and pre-teens and she's eager to bring more young voices to The Doc Project.
+Shari Okeke is creator of Mic Drop, a Peabody-nominated CBC podcast for teens and pre-teens and she's eager to bring more young voices to The Doc Project.

 This documentary was edited by Alison Cook and Veronica Simmonds.

 For more stories about the experiences of Black Canadians — from anti-Black racism to success stories within the Black community — check out Being Black in Canada, a CBC project Black Canadians can be proud of.
 You can read more stories here.